Mario Mihaljević: Private life

-Mihajlevi has briefly discussed his spiritual life in an interview in 2012, saying that he managed to "find himself" at 41 only after he realized that his life is at stake during his home country's war.
+Mihajlević has briefly discussed his spiritual life in an interview in 2012, saying that he managed to "find himself" at 41 only after he realized that his life is at stake during his home country's war.
 He came up with the idea of following the religion of the church of universal life with a seat in California.
 He titled his subdivision "amorizam" and gave himself the spiritual name of Amior.
 In the church, that he had been a priest in for 8 years by the time of the interview, he wanted to get rid of hierarchies and only keep the one where people can be ranked by their age.
 He also shared the view that he would officially register same-sex marriages in his church.
 By 2013, he revealed that he officialized 11 same-sex marriages, of which 8 were of lesbian pairs and 3 of gay pairs.
 He revealed that he got contacted by the spouses through Twitter or the Internet website of the church.

 During an interview, he revealed that he has a fear of dentists.